mingyeahh/Emotion-Recognition-Applications-interface/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-* To use the IBM Watson® Natural Language Understanding, go to the terminal and type:
+* To use the IBM Watson Natural Language Understanding, go to the terminal and type:
     ```py
     python3 ibm.py
     ```